 Specialty Trainee Rotations

-The Gloucestershire Eye Unit has two ST1-2 and 2 ST3-7 trainees.
+The Gloucestershire Eye Unit at Cheltenham General Hospital has two ST1-2 and 2 ST3-7 trainees.
 It had the highest trainee approval rating (99%) of any Department in the UK in the 2009 PMETB survey.
 In addition, Cheltenham General Hospital has been voted the top hospital for the third year in a row (GMC survey 2011).

 ST1-2 trainees will spend two years in Cheltenham.
 There are three six-month firms, which means that one of these firms is repeated in this two year period.
 These firms will be a mix of general ophthalmology and a subspecialty interest related to the supervising consultants (oculoplastics /glaucoma, paediatrics / anterior segment and medical retina / glaucoma)